derekwaters/wealthwise_serverless/README.md

 # Test it
 curl -X POST -d '{"type":"deposit","amount":1000}' -H "Content-Type: application/json" http://localhost:8080

+# Setting up in OpenShift
+1) Create the blank OpenShift Environment (use large node sizes!)
+2) Install the OpenShift Serverless Operator
+3) Install the streams for Apache Kafka Operator
+4) Install the KNative Serving CR in the knative-serving namespace?!
+5) Install the KNative Eventing CR in the knative-eventing namespace?!
+6)

 To add:
 Build the images and stuff, then in OpenShift do the steps you didn't save, then: